-Chinese New Year banners or 春聯 (春联/chūnlián) are an essential part of the New Year celebration.
+Chinese New Year banner or 春聯 (春联/chūnlián) are an essential part of the New Year celebration.
 When we were living in Taiwan, as soon as Chinese New Year drew near, stores would be taken over by them.
-Literally an entire aisle would be plastered with all the different types of Chinese New Year banners you can imagine.
+Literally an entire aisle would be plastered with all the different types of Chinese New Year banner you can imagine.

-Below I will go over the origin of the banners, the different popular auspicious blessings written on them and their meanings.
+Below I are the origin of the banners, the different popular auspicious blessings written on them and their meanings.
 Last but not least, I created Chinese New Year banner printables for you and your kiddos to easily make your own!

 The legend goes that every year the 年 (nián/year) monster would pillage the villages.
 The villagers were unable to defend themselves and lived in fear until one year when an old beggar man taught the villagers how to ward off the monster with red banners, fire crackers and noise from chopping pork for dumpling filling.